BSIT-007-Iqra/terraform-devops-project/README.md

 =======
 # terraform-devops-project
-This is Practical Project with hands-on information of terraform
+This is a Practical Project with hands-on information on Terraform
 >>>>>>> 65a816dada0bbc1fd0791ea21d973905e0763d5d